Globy-App/capacitor-sumup/README.md

 The complete function set of this plugin is implemented on Android.
 This is the reference implementation.

 ### Web
 Sumup does not provide a way to integrate the SDK on web.
 The SumUp Payment Switch API does exist but cannot be integrated as nicely as the native SDK's.
+The native SDK's allow waiting for the user to return to the application, web application don't support this.

 ### IOS
 Not implemented yet.

 ## Requirements
 ### Android
-Add the SumUp sdk as a dependency to your app's build.gradle.
-See [SumUp Android SDK documentation](https://github.com/sumup/sumup-android-sdk) for more details on what to add.
+See [SumUp Android SDK documentation](https://github.com/sumup/sumup-android-sdk) on how to setup your account to accept calls from the SDK.

 ## API